rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Group Updated Successfully
   - group value will reflect the new group
 - 401: The authentication token was not provided or was invalid
-  - group value will be undefined
+  - Body will be an error message
 - 403: The user is not the owner of the project
-  - group value will be undefined
+  - Body will be an error message
 - 404: The requested project was not found
-  - group value will be undefined
+  - Body will be an error message
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - group value will be undefined
+  - Body will be an error message